 RegistrantsTo register with the NDSS, applicants must be diagnosed with diabetes and hold or be eligible to hold a Medicare card and live in Australia.
 Sometimes visitors to Australia may be eligible through a Reciprocal Health Care Agreement with their home country.

 The PBS also funds a number of products for persons with diabetes, primarily diagnostic agents and insulin.
-Australian Government expenditure on these supplies through the PBS in 2011/12 was $436 million.
+Australian Government expenditure on these supplies through the PBS in 2013/14 was over $542 million.

 2011-16 AgreementOn 30 June 2011, a new five year Agreement was signed between the Commonwealth and Diabetes Australia.
 The Agreement, which commenced on 1 July 2011, is expected to cost $1 billion over five years.